nirvdrum/nirvdrum.com/_posts/2017-02-14-truffleruby-on-the-svm.md

 Turning our attention to a more real world application, I ran the set of language specs from the [Ruby Spec Suite](https://github.com/ruby/spec).
 These specs look and run very similarly to a typical application's test suite.
-I removed JRuby and Rubinius from this evaluation because they don't pass the same set of specs that TruffleRuby & MRI do, confounding the results.

 |                                  | Real Time (s) | Max RSS (MB) |
 |----------------------------------|:-------------:|-------------:|